openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 ## Action Template Options:

-The location were action configurations are placed changes whetter you are targeting an item or many, so take a look to the 'Action Template Target' to understand were to put this configurations.
+The location where action configurations are placed changes whether you are targeting an item or many, so take a look to the 'Action Template Target' to understand where to put those configurations.
-Also you can check the paths indicated on the examples at the end.
+Also, you can check the paths indicated on the examples at the end.

 Actions can read the state from an item or send a command to it.
 This is defined by the boolean field read which is 'false' by default.